-See in Glossary if you add a cube close to it and compare the size.
+See in Glossary by adding a cube close by and comparing the sizes.

-The default sphere primitive has a diameter of one unit (that is, 0.5 unit radius).
-The sphere is textured with standard spherical UV mapping so that the image wraps around the sphere and the top and bottom edges pinch together at each pole.
-Spheres are useful for representing balls, planets, and projectiles.
-You can make GUI device for representing the radius of an effect using a semi-transparent sphere.
+This is a sphere of unit diameter (ie, 0.5 unit radius), textured so that the entire image wraps around once with the top and bottom “pinched” at the poles.
+Spheres are obviously useful for representing balls, planets and projectiles but a semi-transparent sphere can also make a nice GUI device for representing the radius of an effect.

-The default quad primitive is a square with edges one unit long, divided into two triangles, and is oriented in the xy plane of the local coordinate space.
-You can use a quad as a display screen for an image or movie.
-You can also use quads to implement simple GUI and information displays, particles, spritesA 2D graphic objects.
+The quad primitive resembles the plane but its edges are only one unit long and the surface is oriented in the XY plane of the local coordinate space.
+Also, a quad is divided into just two triangles whereas the plane contains two hundred.
+A quad is useful in cases where a scene object must be used simply as a display screen for an image or movie.
+Simple GUI and information displays can be implemented with quads, as can particles, spritesA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

-See in Glossary, and imposter images as substitutes for solid objects views at a distance.
+See in Glossary and “impostor” images that substitute for solid objects viewed at a distance.